MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Implementation strategies

 \subsection{Resource-Aware Communication}

-During training and inference of the MoE model, a large amount of AlltoAll communication is required between devices in expert parallelism.
-It's possible to be a performance bottleneck and multiple processes of AlltoAll communication will compete for limited network resources at the same time.
-And after analyzing the network topology applied in our clusters, data interaction across clusters is much slower than devices within one cluster because of the larger message path and traffic cost.
+In the process of training and inference of the MoE model, a significant volume of AlltoAll communication is necessitated between devices in the context of expert parallelism.
+This communication procedure has the potential to become a performance bottleneck, as multiple instances of AlltoAll communication may contend for the finite network resources concurrently.
+Upon analysis of network topologies in typical clusters, it is observed that data interaction across clusters exhibits relatively slower transmission speeds compared to interactions within a single cluster.
+This disparity arises from factors such as congested message pathways and higher traffic costs associated with inter-cluster communication.